mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Notably, decentralization does not require that provision of a function need be distributed in a particular fashion, or to a particular degree.
 For example, the Domain Name System {{?RFC1035}} is widely agreed to have acceptable centralization risk, despite it being provided by a limited set of entities.

-Performed properly, decentralization might produce an outcome that still has centralization risk, but that risk should be understood, acceptable, and where possible and appropriate, mitigated.
+When performed properly, decentralization might produce an outcome that still has centralization risk, but that risk should be understood, acceptable, and where possible and appropriate, mitigated.

 ## Decentralization Techniques {#techniques}